BloomTech-Labs/story-squad-ds-archived/README.md

 ...
 ```

-When necessary, the app will also generate a small number of one-on-one and two-on-one matches.
+When necessary, the app will also generate a small number of one-on-one, two-on-one, and two-on-three matches.

 ## Documentation